 Michael Keaton leads a fabulous ensemble of actors in one of the most original films you’ll see in this or any year, BIRDMAN.

-Writer/director Alejandro Gonzalez Inarritu has really outdone himself with his new, brilliantly crazy and original feature BIRDMAN – or to give it its full title BIRDMAN OR (THE UNEXPECTED VIRTUE OF INNOCENCE).
+Masterful writer/director Alejandro Gonzalez Inarritu has really outdone himself with his new, brilliantly crazy and original feature BIRDMAN – or to give it its full title BIRDMAN OR (THE UNEXPECTED VIRTUE OF INNOCENCE).
 While we’re used to seeing more serious dramatic fare from this film-maker such as Amores Perros, 21 Grams, Babel and Biutiful, here he surprises us with a movie that has the drama, packed with both pathos and almost farcical elements and the result is fantastic to watch.

 Michael Keaton (in a phenomenal and rightly awards-worthy performance) is Riggan Thompson – one-time Hollywood superstar whose primary success came from playing an iconic superhero in a series of films, the BIRDMAN of the title.
 But Riggan wants to do something more meaningful as an actor than accept the offer to star in Birdman 4 and so he convinces his lawyer and best friend Jake (a superbly straight Zach Galifianakis) to co-produce a Broadway production of a Raymond Carver short story, in which he’ll play the lead.
 A cast is assembled that includes Riggan’s current and ex-girlfriends Laura and Lesley (a wonderfully neurotic Andrea Riseborough and a terrifically vulnerable Naomi Watts) and a backstage support crew that includes Riggan’s recovering addict daughter Sam (a stellar Emma Stone) acting as his personal assistant and his ex-wife Sylvia (a nuanced Amy Ryan).